nucleus-ffm/foss_warn/docs/docs/en/features/push_services.md

 All you have to do is choose a distributor.
 The distributor handles all the push notification connections for every app that is using UnifiedPush.

-## Why not use Google's push infrastructure
+## Why not use Google's push infrastructure?
 The whole project is about implementing a free and opensource infrastructure without the need for proprietary components.
 But you can select a Distributor which uses goggle if you really want.

 ## Install a distributor